 An interim hearing is generally heard ‘on the papers’ which means the Judge will make a decision after reading the documents that have been filed.
 It is rare for witnesses to be called or cross examined during interim hearings.

-How can you prepare for a final hearing in the Federal Circuit Court?
+How can you prepare for a final hearing in the Federal Circuit and Family Court of Australia?

 Preparing for final hearing is a vey involved and time intense process.
 Prior to the final hearing the Judge will make trial directions, which set all the steps that the parties need to take prior to the final hearing.
 This will include what additional documents needs to be filed, what further disclosure needs to be exchanged between the parties and arrangements for the payment of court fees.
 It is at this point that a barrister will often become involved in preparing the matter for final hearing.